 Value-added industries are those which have several processes and stages involved between the need of the customer and actual provision of goods or services.
 For example textile is considered a highly value-added industry as from sowing of cotton crop to ginning, spinning, weaving, dying or printing, cutting, sewing / stitching of clothes & made-ups, packing, packaging and distribution onwards there are many stages involved.

 There are two broad categories or methodologies used to calculate value-added in monetary terms for a specific period – people sometimes use a variant of these methodologies in order to suit their specific needs.
 Here is how both categories can be illustrated:

-- Subtraction Method: Value-added = Sales – Cost of goods and services bought from outside;
+- Subtraction Method: Value-added = Sales – Cost of goods and services

 - Addition Method: Value-added = Net profit interest salaries taxes rent depreciation.